slohr/nowherelab_web/site/index.md

 **Weekly meetings**

 We hold weekly meetings that change time every 3 months to attempt to accommodate members in different time zones.
-From November 2025 onwards, meetings are held TUESDAYS at 9am (UK) and THURSDAYS at 4pm (UK) and will be catch-up and co-work only, lasting approximately 1 hour.
+From November 2025 onwards, *meetings are held Tuesdays at 9am (UK) and Thursdays at 4pm (UK)* and will be catch-up and co-work only, lasting approximately 1 hour.
+Members can set up other activities, such as practising a talk, by reaching out to our community on Slack.

 **Slack channel**

 We have a Slack channel which is the base for our community -- somewhere members can interact even if they're unable to attend meetings.
 Here we share resources, memes, support, and more.